ARTbio/startbio/docs/R-IOC/05_IOC_R_week_04.md

 Please be aware of the best practices for your Rscript, we will be attentive to them !

-Now you can fill the following quizz : [Quizz of week 4](https://forms.gle/9ge6VxjL9dmFapJK6).
+Now you can fill the following quiz: [Quizz of week 4](https://forms.gle/9ge6VxjL9dmFapJK6).

 **Thank you for your attention and see you next week :clap: :clap: :clap:**